VKCOM/VKUI/packages/codemods/README.md

  -g --glob <glob>          glob for files upon which to apply the codemods (default: "**/*.tsx?")
- --dry-run                 no changes are made to files --ignore-config <config>  ignore files if they match patterns sourced from a configuration file (e.g. a .gitignore) -q --quiet                all logs are suppressed
+ --dry-run                 no changes are made to files --ignore-config <config>  ignore files if they match patterns sourced from a configuration file (e.g. a .gitignore) --debug                   all logs are shown
- -h, --help                display help for command
+ --alias <alias>           in case you have adapter over original library (default: "@vkontakte/vkui") -h, --help                display help for command
 ```